AmbientRun/Ambient/docs/src/tutorials/game/3_scene.md

+# Chapter 3: Creating the scene

+In this chapter we'll create some basic blocks that the player can't walk through, and then we'll add a rain of bouncy balls.

-# Chapter 3: Adding some obstacles
+## Adding some obstacles

 Let's add some basic obstacles to your game.
 Add the following code: